kuyezhiying/MLinAction/README.md

 >>3) integrate Matplotlib and Tkinter to display the RT and MT model over a sine curve data.

+## Part 3 -- Clustering models
+The clustering algorithms within this part conclude:<br>

+### 9. K-means
+>In this chapter, we use the K-means and Bisecting K-means to do clustering with unlabeled data.
+K-means are sensitive to the initial centroids and is possible to converge to a local minimum, while bisecting k-means is able to converge to the global minimum.
+These two clustering methods are used to :
+>>1) cluster points in a plane,
+>>2) cluster the night entertainment clubs in potland city.

 ...
 To be continued ...